United States Army Art Program: History

 The U.S. Army's official interest in art originated in World War I when eight artists (see the list at AEF artists) were commissioned as captains in the Corps of Engineers and were sent to Europe to record the activities of the American Expeditionary Forces.
-At the end of the war most of the team's artwork went to the Smithsonian Institution, which at that time was the custodian of Army historical property and art.
+At the end of the war, most of the team's artwork went to the Smithsonian Institution, which at that time was the custodian of Army historical property and art.

-There was no Army program for acquiring art during the interwar years, but with the advent of World War II the Corps of Engineers, drawing on its World War I experience, established the War Art Unit in early 1943.
-The Associated American Artists helped the Army recruit artists and the War department established a War Art Advisory Committee, a select group of civilian art experts, who selected artists to work in the program.
+There was no Army program for acquiring art during the interwar years, but with the advent of World War II, the Corps of Engineers, drawing on its World War I experience, established the War Art Unit in early 1943.
+The Associated American Artists helped the Army recruit artists, and the War Department established a War Art Advisory Committee, a select group of civilian art experts who selected artists to work in the program.
 By the spring of 1943 the committee had selected 42 artists: 23 active duty military and 19 civilians.
 These artists included Aaron Bohrod, Howard Cook, Joe Jones, Jack Levine, Reginald Marsh, Mitchell Siporin, Rudolph von Ripper, Jack Keijo Steele, and Henry Varnum Poor.
-The first artists were sent to the Pacific Ocean theater of World War II, but in May 1943 Congress withdrew funding from the program and the War Art Unit was inactivated.
+The first artists were sent to the Pacific Ocean theater of World War II, but in May 1943 Congress withdrew funding from the program and, by August 1943, it officially dissolved.
 The Army assigned the military artists to other units and released the civilians.